supercollider/rfcs/README.md

 ## What does an RFC do?

 The RFC process is intended to bring focus and structure to discussions of important changes and new features in the SuperCollider project.
-It provides a space for sharing and collaborating on ideas and design documents, keeping community discussion organized and goal-oriented.
+It provides a space for sharing and collaborating on ideas and design documents, keeping community discussion organized and focused on the goal of reaching a decision.

 Visibility and inclusivity are important values for RFCs.
 They are advertised to both developer and user communication channels so everyone can participate.